 Chronic stress is hard to talk about because the ability to escape it, to a large extent, can be a matter of privilege.
 TO THE GREATEST EXTENT POSSIBLE, we all need to work to eliminate sources of chronic stress from our lives.

-My family is currently living on %40 of the income we were making when I was teaching, so our lifestyle has changed, but I am a better person and parent as a result so it’s been worth it.
+My family is currently living on 40% of the income we were making when I taught, so our lifestyle has changed, but I am a better person and parent as a result so it’s been worth it.

 There is no benefit to hanging on to a job that is killing you.

 This one is connected with chronic life stress, but it’s worth highlighting that having lower access to socioeconomic resources and/or being a member of a minority group increases your risk of developing anxiety orders.